THE DREADED PARTY

 S U N D A Y, 1 J A N

 Dreading tonight.
 Felt sick all day.

 At 7.30 I changed into my bloomy dress.
 Put my hair in bunches, and we dropped Chump off at the Reids.
-She was too young to go (lucky thing).
+Lucky, lucky thing.

-Mummy and me were shown up to Mrs Hamilton-Browne’s boudoir to leave our coats, then we went down to the drawing-room.
-Ghastly expensive furniture.
-Of course, they're nearly millionaires.
-Sarah came up, 14 but taller than me, and I asked if I could see the kitchen as Ma and Pa converted it.
-So I escaped and spoke to Mrs Stokes the Cook.
-Then I went back up to the drawing-room.
-I couldn’t recognise anyone without my glasses but, relief relief, Fiona Scott and Pat Walker came up to me.
-Fiona’s terribly nice and Pat is quite sweet but has funny ideas - she says she wants lots of servants!
+Mummy and me were shown up to Mrs Hamilton-Browne’s boudoir to leave our coats, and then we went down to the drawing-room.
+Ghastly expensive furniture - of course, they're nearly millionaires.
+Sarah came up - 14 but taller than me - and I asked if I could see the kitchen (as Ma and Pa converted it).
+I escaped and spoke as long as I could to Mrs Stokes, the Cook.
+Back up to the drawing-room I couldn’t recognise anyone without my glasses but Fiona Scott and Pat Walker came up to me - relief relief.
+Fiona’s terribly nice and Pat is quite sweet but has funny ideas - she says she wants lots of servants!!

 Very intelligent academically but otherwise narrow-minded.
 He said things like “philosophy sounds a terrible bore” and stayed with us the rest of the evening.
 He’ll be a dreary little businessman when he grows up.